-- For additional coverage: - Each plant category you elect to insure; or - Non-contiguous land, for field grown practice only. - o For catastrophic (CAT) coverage, further division of the basic unit is not allowed.
-An administrative fee is due for each insured plant category if additional coverage is elected, and for each insured practice if CAT coverage is elected.
+- For additional coverage: - Each plant category you elect to insure; or - Non-contiguous land, for field grown practice only. - For catastrophic (CAT) coverage, further division of the basic unit is not allowed.

+An administrative fee is due for each insured plant category if an additional level of coverage is elected, and for each insured practice if CAT coverage is elected.